There’s a direct correlation between online marketplace trust and conversion rates.

 It’s not hard to see why – after all, people do business with those they know, like, and relate to.
-But how, as an online marketplace owner, can you establish, build, and maintain user trust?
+But how can you establish, build, and maintain user trust as an online marketplace owner?

 Let’s take a closer look at the nature of trust online, how it helps improve conversions within online marketplaces and classified sites, and how these businesses can increase user trust.

 Trust is complex.
-It’s part-rational and part-emotional.
-It’s something that can be earned, lost, reinforced, and rebuilt.
-It’s an enabler; an empowering force.
+It’s part rational and part emotional.
+It can be earned, lost, reinforced, and rebuilt.
+It’s an enabler, an empowering force.
 It’s also tough to define; so let’s be clear about what trust means in relation to online marketplaces and classified sites.

-Respected economist, author, and online trust expert, Rachel Botsman, put forward the idea – in one of her TED Talks – that technology and the sharing economy encourages us to place an enormous amount of trust in complete strangers and marketplaces.
+Respected economist, author, and online trust expert, Rachel Botsman, put forward the idea – in one of her TED Talks – that technology and the sharing economy encourage us to place an enormous amount of trust in strangers and marketplaces.

-While on the surface this may sound counter-intuitive, her assertion that humans constantly take ‘trust leaps’ in the digital world is persuasive.
-In order to take these leaps, Botsman argues, we need certain reassurances – which is where her concept of a ‘Trust Stack’ comes into play (watch our webinar for more on this).
+While this may sound counter-intuitive, her assertion that humans constantly take ‘trust leaps’ in the digital world is persuasive.
+To take these leaps, Botsman argues, we need certain reassurances – which is where her concept of a ‘Trust Stack’ comes into play.

 There are three parts at work in Botsman’s Trust Stack: trust in an idea; trust in a platform; and trust in the other user.
 Now, it’s easy to presume that online marketplace owners should just be concerned with the second point.
 However, all three are equally important:

-- Trust in an idea is essentially social proof – that the marketplace has a legitimate purpose and regular user base; and that there’s evidence elsewhere that this is the case – testimonials, good PR, social media links etc.
+- Trust in an idea – Essentially social proof – that the marketplace has a legitimate purpose and regular user base; and that there’s evidence elsewhere that this is the case – testimonials, good PR, social media links, etc.

-- Trust in the other user is the confidence that the content others post on a marketplace reflects the actual product they’re selling.
+- Trust in the other user – The confidence that the content others post on a marketplace reflects the product they’re selling.
 They need to know they’re transacting with a real person – and that that person has an equally vested interest.

-Ultimately, all three of these layers can be addressed by marketplaces and classified sites – and need to be aligned in order to establish this complete Trust Stack.
+Ultimately, all three of these layers can be addressed by marketplaces and classified sites – and need to be aligned to establish this complete Trust Stack.

 But, this is easier said than done when your business operates across multiple countries, has listings in various languages, and has a business model that’s reliant on user-generated content from a myriad of users.

-However, there are numerous proactive steps that marketplaces can take to ‘trustproof’ the way they do business – which we’ll now consider.
+However, marketplaces can take numerous proactive steps to trust proof of how they do business – which we’ll now consider.

 Building a solid trust foundation for an online marketplace or classified site involves addressing the entire user experience.
 Some aspects are more obvious than others, so let’s begin with the most evident.